 While understanding the regulations that may apply to your business can be daunting, it’s important to be aware of these six IT compliance laws as your customers deserve to have their data treated with care.

-There’s a good chance that most people in the healthcare industry have a grasp of what HIPPA is.
+There’s a good chance that most people in the healthcare industry have a grasp of what HIPAA is.
 Signed into law in 1996, HIPPA stands for the Health Insurance Portability and Accountability Act.
 This law helps to protect the records of medical patients, which often contain sensitive and personal information.
 Here are some guidelines on preparing for a crash or loss of data and how to act moving forward.

 The Federal Information Security Management Act was created in 2002 and assigns responsibilities to federal agencies regarding information security systems.
 This act makes it necessary to view IT security as a natural security matter.